vuetronex/cli/README.md

 Migration Created: 132545626_products.js
 ```

-You will find the created page inside: `migrations`.
+You will find the created migration inside: `migrations`.

 Optionally, you can use `-a` flag if you want alter table migration.